akkikhan/UpdatedSaaSFramework-1/PLATFORM_FUNCTIONALITY_AUDIT.md

 ---

-**�📝 NOTE**: This comprehensive audit was completed on September 8, 2025, before implementing the Aspire UI design.
+**�📝 NOTE**: This comprehensive audit was completed on September 8, 2025, before implementing the new UI design.
 ALL functionality listed above MUST be preserved during the UI transformation process.
 The transformation will ONLY affect visual styling and layout while maintaining 100% of existing functionality.